weaviate/weaviate-io/developers/weaviate/configuration/tenant-offloading.md

       # highlight-start
       ENABLE_MODULES: 'offload-s3' # plus other modules you may need
       OFFLOAD_S3_BUCKET: 'weaviate-offload' # the name of the S3 bucket
+      OFFLOAD_S3_BUCKET_AUTO_CREATE: 'true' # create the bucket if it does not exist
       # highlight-end
 ```

+If the target S3 bucket does not exist, the `OFFLOAD_S3_BUCKET_AUTO_CREATE` must be set to `true` so that Weaviate can create the bucket automatically.

 ### Environment variables